davidgsd/AllScan/README.md

 # AllScan
 AllStar Favorites Management &amp; Scanning Web App

 See [screenshot.png](https://github.com/davidgsd/AllScan/blob/main/screenshot.png) for an example of the AllScan GUI.
-AllScan is a free and open-source web app that provides Favorites Management features, AllStarLink Statistics integration, and connection monitoring and control functions.
+AllScan is a free and open-source web app that provides Favorites Management features, AllStarLink Stats integration, and connection monitoring and control functions.
 * Favorites can be added/deleted simply by entering the node# and clicking a button.
-The favorites.ini file is then updated with the Node#, Name, Description and Location data from the ASL DB.
+The favorites.ini file is then updated with the Node#, Name, Description and Location data from the ASL database.
 * Shows your favorites in a table and allows favorites to be connected with a single click (optionally automatically disconnecting any currently connected nodes first).
-* Allows the Favorites Table to be sorted by Node#, Name, Description, Location, etc.
+Allows the Favorites Table to be sorted by Node#, Name, Description, Location, etc.
-* Continually scans the status of each favorite using ASL's stats API data including Keyed status, Connected Node count, TxKeyed time, UpTime, and derived metrics, and shows what favorites are active and have recently been active.
+* Continually scans the status of each favorite using ASL's Stats API data including Keyed status, Connected Node count, TxKeyed time, UpTime, and derived metrics, showing which favorites are active and have recently been active.

-These features now finally enable AllStar nodes to have similar memory management and scan capabilities that analog radios have had for decades.
+These features finally give AllStar nodes similar memory management and scan capabilities that analog radios have had for decades.
 AllScan is mobile-friendly and optimized for ease of use on both small and large screens.
-AllScan follows the latest web development standards and best-practices, with PHP, JavaScript, HTML, and CSS cleanly partitioned.
-AllScan is mobile-friendly and optimized for ease-of-use on both small and large screens.
+AllScan follows the latest web development standards, with PHP, JavaScript, HTML, and CSS cleanly partitioned, runs on both ASL and HamVOIP, and is very easy to install, configure, and update.

 AllScan supports multiple locations of the favorites.ini file, giving priority to the allscan folder or secondarily using the ../supermon folder.
 Multiple favorites files can be used and easily switched between.
 If no favorites.ini file is found AllScan will ask if you'd like to create the file and if so will copy the docs/favorites.ini.sample file to ./favorites.ini, which has a small list of nodes to get you started.
 (AllMon's controlpanel.ini file may also be supported at some point.)